mrisher/smtp-sts/mta-sts.md

 # Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired MTA-STS policy, a sending MTA honoring MTA-STS MUST validate:
+When sending to an MX at a domain for which the sender has a valid and non-expired MTA-STS policy, a sending MTA honoring MTA-STS MUST check whether:

-1. That at least one of the policy's "mx" patterns matches the selected MX host, as described in (#mx-host-validation), "MX Host Validation".
+1. At least one of the policy's "mx" patterns matches the selected MX host, as described in (#mx-host-validation), "MX Host Validation".

-2. That the recipient mail server supports STARTTLS and offers a PKIX-based TLS certificate, during TLS handshake, which is valid for that host, as described in (#recipient-mta-certificate-validation), "Recipient MTA Certificate Validation".
+2. The recipient mail server supports STARTTLS and offers a PKIX-based TLS certificate, during TLS handshake, which is valid for that host, as described in (#recipient-mta-certificate-validation), "Recipient MTA Certificate Validation".

-This section does not dictate the behavior of sending MTAs when policies fail to validate; see (#policy-application), "Policy Application" for a description of sending MTA behavior when policy validation fails.
+When these conditions are not met, a policy is said to fail to validate.
+This section does not dictate the behavior of sending MTAs when the above conditions are not met; see (#policy-application), "Policy Application" for a description of sending MTA behavior when policy validation fails.

 ## MX Host Validation